Whippet (bus company)

-Whippet, formerly Go Whippet, is a bus and coach operator based in Swavesey, Cambridgeshire, England.
+Whippet is a bus and coach operator based in Swavesey, Cambridgeshire, England.
+It is part of the Ascendal Group.

 History

 Whippet Coaches was founded in Huntingdonshire by bicycle salesman Henry Lee in 1919.
 The first Whippet coach was converted from an American ambulance.

 Originally based in the village of Hilton, they moved into a depot at Fenstanton in 1977.
-In 2009 the company sold these buildings to Stagecoach in The Fens and moved to a depot at Swavesey.
+In 2009 the company moved to a depot at Swavesey, where they remain today.

 In November 2014, the business was sold to Transit Systems, the parent company of London bus company Tower Transit.
 In October 2018, Go Whippet was sold to the Ascendal Group, owned by Tower Transit's former CEO Adam Leishman.

-Whippet used to operate some summer only services to the coast.
-These have been running in various forms from 1957 up to 2013, and ultimately served Great Yarmouth, Lowestoft, Felixstowe, Clacton-on-Sea and Southend-on-Sea.
+Whippet used to operate some summer-only services to the coast.
+These ran in various forms from 1957 up to 2013, and ultimately served Great Yarmouth, Lowestoft, Felixstowe, Clacton-on-Sea and Southend-on-Sea.